nikita-0209/xenon-gnn/README.md

 GCN is inspired by a message passing neural network architecture.
 Node representations are learned via layer-wise propagation (first-order approximation of localized spectral filters) by aggregating the local neighbourhood information.

 ## Results
-The Graph Neural Network (with 200k trainable parameters) obtained an RMSE of 1.936 cm.
+The GCN (with 200k trainable parameters) obtained an RMSE of 1.936 cm.
 It outperformed a Convolutional Neural Network (with 5 million trainable parameters) by 12%, and the original software used for positon reconstruction by XENON (straxen) by 67%.
+Rest of the graph neural networks didn't perform that well.